Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 The Thinking block is not a hidden technical log.
 It's the model's actual reasoning process that can be read and learned from.

-When you send a request to Gemma 4 via the Ollama terminal or UI, a block appears before the answer:
+When you submit a request to Gemma 4 via the Ollama terminal or UI, a block appears before the answer:

 Thinking...